What CRM Did for Pipeline, Commercial Truth Does for Knowledge

 I imagine the objections, because they’re the same ones CRM faced in 1999.

-“We already have a wiki / knowledge base / content management system.”
-You do.
-And they’re excellent at what they were designed for - storing and organizing content.
-They were not designed to govern truth: to track claims at the atomic level, maintain source provenance, score confidence, detect staleness, or propagate updates automatically to downstream AI tools.
-The difference between a content system and a truth system is the difference between a file cabinet and a database.
+They are excellent at what they were designed for: storing and organizing content.
+They were not designed to govern truth: to track claims at the atomic level, maintain source provenance, score confidence, or propagate updates.

-“Our team is too small to need this.”
-That’s what companies said about CRM at 20 employees.
-The problem is that the knowledge gap grows fastest when the company is small and moving quickly - shipping features monthly, changing pricing quarterly, pivoting positioning with every major deal.
-The earlier you establish a system of record, the less cleanup you need later.
+The problem is that the knowledge gap grows fastest when the company is small and moving quickly: shipping features monthly, changing pricing quarterly, and pivoting positioning with every major deal.

 “We can manage this with process.”
 You can manage pipeline with spreadsheets too.
 The question is whether the process scales.
 At 5 reps and 2 AI tools, process works.
 At 50 reps and 8 AI tools, process becomes the bottleneck.
 And by the time you realize process has failed, you’ve accumulated eighteen months of fragmented, inconsistent knowledge that no process can untangle.